TrevorThomp/Can-U/group-agreement.md

  - We will all pull from the master branch each morning, as a group, and after all outstanding pull requests have been assimilated.

 **Communication:**
-We will communicate and share resources through a group slack channel.
+We will communicate and share resources through a group slack channel and zoom meetings.
 We will organize tasks through Trello.
 We will host an internal check-in meeting each morning for each member to update the team on their progress on any/all tasks or deliverables.
 Any edits to the project plan will be made as a result of these check-ins.
 We will conclude with a reflection meeting and a final update of our Trello board.